brimoran/RDataViz/README.md

 #### Getting the gist of ggplot2

-The concept at the heart ggplot2 is that graphics are comprised of individual elements that can be added to each other.
-The basic elements are:
+The concept at the heart of ggplot2 is that graphics are comprised of individual elements that can be layered on each other.

-*

-A ggplot graphic is built up by lines adding each of these elements.
-Each line should follow a '+'.
+A ggplot graphic is built up by lines of code which layer each elements.
+Each new line of code that adds a new layer should follow a '+'.

 For example, the following code produces a basic line plot: